Drewsmits/Courier/README.md

 ### Request Queues

-All devices have limited bandwidth for fielding requests.
-This is especially true when designing for the iPhone, as you sometimes have spotty internet connections and extremely impatient users.
+All devices have limited bandwidth for sending requests.
+This is especially true when designing for the mobile devices, as the end of your request pipeline is one antenna. as you sometimes have spotty internet connections and extremely impatient users.
 As your user dives into your app, requests you made a moment ago may no longer be relevant.
 For example, if a user is scrolling through a list of Twitter users, what is the point of downloading profile images for users no longer on screen?
 In this case being responsive is better than being fast.
 You could write the fastest twitter profile image downloader of all time, but it will lose to the app that shows the user what is relevant first.

 Courier is built on top of Conductor, which lets you manage request queues like a pro.